kan-ts/Intro_Biolgical_Data_Analysis/CRISPRCasFinder installation guide.md

 source ~/.profile
 ```

-you may have to wait an hour or so until the installation is completed.
+you may have to wait hours or so until the installation is completed.

 11. test the install program
 when the installation is complete, test the install program using following command (run in CRISPRCasFinder folder)